aimacode/aima-java/trunk/aimax-osm/README.txt

 == Applications ==
 Under the release/ directory you should find three jar files, aima-core.jar, aima-gui.jar, and aimax-osm.jar.
 Ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
+ * java -jar aimax-osm.jar
+   + this will run the default OsmAimaDemoApp, this allows you to run applications and demos from the aima-gui project as well as some of the applications provided in this project.
  * java -classpath aimax-osm.jar aimax.osm.applications.OsmViewerApp
-  * just the plain viewer (not dependent on AIMA)
+   + just the plain viewer (not dependent on AIMA)
  * java -classpath aimax-osm.jar aimax.osm.applications.OsmViewerPlusApp
-  * demonstrates, how to configure and extend the viewer
+   + demonstrates, how to configure and extend the viewer
  * java -classpath aimax-osm.jar aimax.osm.applications.RoutePlannerApp
-  * uses aima-core search functionality for routing in OSM maps
+   + uses aima-core search functionality for routing in OSM maps
  * java -classpath aimax-osm.jar aimax.osm.applications.OsmAgentApp
-  * lets map agents from aima-core act in map environments which are defined by OSM data
+   + lets map agents from aima-core act in map environments which are defined by OSM data
- * java -classpath aimax-osm.jar aimax.osm.applications.OsmSearchDemoAgentApp
+ * java -classpath aimax-osm.jar aimax.osm.applications.SearchDemoOsmAgentApp
-  * visualizes simulated search space exploration of different search strategies
+   + visualizes simulated search space exploration of different search strategies
  * java -classpath aimax-osm.jar aimax.osm.applications.MiniNaviApp
-  * provides a base for car navigation system development
+   + provides a base for car navigation system development

 It is recommended to start the applications with VM argument -Xmx500m (or higher value) and program argument -screensize=xx (with xx screen size in inch)

-= Change History (Update in reverse chronological order) = 1.0.0-AIMAX-OSM Consolidated : 22 Aug 2010 :<br>
+= Change History (Update in reverse chronological order) = 1.0.1-AIMAX-OSM Map Selection Improvement : 02 Oct 2010 :<br>
+   * Improved selection of OSM Maps.
+   * Package mapagent renamed to agent.
+   * Documentation improvements.

+1.0.0-AIMAX-OSM Consolidated : 22 Aug 2010 :<br>
    * Documentation updated.
    * Minor clean-ups included.